Human rights in Tibet: Infringements on freedom of religion

-Tibet residents state that there are clear limits on their right to practice Buddhism.
-The most stringently enforced are the ban on public prayers for the 14th Dalai Lama.
-Also, permission from authorities is required for any large public gathering, with Buddhist gatherings not being exempted.
+Residents of Tibet state that there are clear limits on their right to practice Buddhism.
+The most stringently enforced restrictions are the ban on public prayers for the 14th Dalai Lama.
+Also, permission to hold large public gatherings is required by the Chinese authorities, and Buddhist gatherings are not exempted from this requirement.

 The Minister of Foreign Affairs of the People's Republic of China, Yang Jiechi, told a press conference in March 2009 that the Dalai Lama is "by no means a religious figure but a political figure."
 Xinhua, quoting a Tibetologist, echoed this theme, referring to the Dalai Lama's efforts in establishing a government in exile, establishing a Constitution, and other things.
-Ending the "Dalai clique"'s use of monasteries for subversion against the state is a core part of the campaign that promotes the CCP's “stability and harmony in the religious field”.
+Ending the "Dalai clique"'s use of monasteries for subversion against the state is a core part of the campaign that promotes the CCP's "stability and harmony in the religious field".
 The state supervisory organ for Buddhism, the Buddhist Association of China, changed their charter in 2009 to denounce the Dalai Lama for agitating for Tibetan independence.
 The Central People's Government has asserted a right to approve the next Dalai Lama, according to "historical conventions" used in the Qing Dynasty since 1793.

 The Tibetan Centre for Human Rights and Democracy (TCHRD) reported instances of "patriotic education" in 2005, from the testimony of "young Tibetan monks who escaped from Tibet".
 In them, monks were given political literature and a script to recite to County Religious Bureau officials when they were due to visit.
 They were instructed to practice denouncing the Dalai Lama as a "separatist" and to pledge allegiance to China, and were quizzed on the literature.
 Officials also extolled the monks to accept the legitimacy of Gyaincain Norbu, the government choice for 11th Panchen Lama.

 According to the CECC, educational, legal, and propaganda channels are used to pressure Tibetan Buddhists to change their religious beliefs into a doctrine that promotes government positions and policy.
 This has resulted instead in continuing Tibetan demands for freedom of religion and the Dalai Lama's return to Tibet.
 In June 2009, a monastic official who also holds the vice chairmanship of the CPPCC for Tibet, told monks at Galden Jampaling Monastery in Qamdo that their freedom of religion was a result of the Party's benevolence.
 The TCHRD has claimed that Chinese authorities in 2003 threatened residents of a Tibetan-inhabited county with expropriation if they did not hand over portraits of the Dalai Lama within a month.